Claudiodong/RSMA-simulation/README.md

 # RSMA Simulation and Wireless Communication Experiments

 This repository contains MATLAB simulations for wireless communication and optimisation experiments.
-It is organised as a public, code-focused version of the project: source code, simulation data, and generated result images are included, while reports, coursework question sheets, lecture notes, archives, and personal submission documents are excluded.

 ## Project Structure